Skip to content

 Static suggestions

-In case your suggestions are fixed, you can pass them in the suggestedValues property of the AsArgument and AsOption attributes:
+In case your suggestions are fixed, you can pass them as an array in the autocomplete property of the AsArgument and AsOption attributes:

 #[AsTask()]